-2017 Chrism Mass Homily
+Chrism Mass

+Homily

-By the Most Rev Timothy Costelloe SDB Archbishop of Perth
+Most Rev Timothy Costelloe SDB Archbishop of Perth

-St Mary's Cathedral, Perth Tuesday, 11 April, 2017
+Tuesday 26 March, 2024 St Mary's Cathedral, Perth

-As some of you would be aware, there is an ancient Latin saying which has a place of great significance in our Catholic tradition: lex orandi, lex credendi, lex vivendi.
+As some of you would be aware there is an ancient Latin saying which has a place of great significance in our Catholic tradition: lex orandi, lex credendi, lex vivendi.
 It might be translated into English something like this: as we pray, so we believe, and as we believe, so we are called to live.

 While all of the three elements of the saying are profoundly interconnected, the order in which they occur is also very important.
 Above all the Christian community is called to be a community of prayer, a community in other words which knows, and embraces the fundamental truth that our faith, before it is about anything else, is about our relationship with God and, as a consequence of this, our relationship with our brothers and sisters in the faith.
 We are a people who know that, as the words of St Paul in one of his letters remind us, it is in God that "we live, and move and have our very being".

-I mention this at the beginning of my reflections this evening because tonight we celebrate one of the most important liturgical celebrations of our lives as Catholic Christians.
-Gathered around the bishop who is joined by his priests and his deacons, we the holy People of God celebrate who we are as brothers and sisters united in the community of faith which is the living sign and instrument of the ongoing and active presence of Jesus Christ in the world.
-The liturgy tonight, in a particularly powerful way, is what we might even call an epiphany: an unveiling of the mystery of the Church as it has been given to us by the Lord and perpetuated throughout history, under the guidance of the Holy Spirit, in the faithful handing on of our tradition.
+I mention this at the beginning of my reflections this morning because today we celebrate one of the most important liturgical celebrations of our lives as Catholic Christians.
+Gathered around the bishop, who is joined by the priests and deacons of the diocese, all of you together, the holy People of God here in this part of the world celebrate who you are as brothers and sisters united in the community of faith: a living, effective sign and instrument of the ongoing and active presence of Jesus Christ in the world.
+The liturgy today, in a particularly powerful way, is what we might even call an epiphany: an unveiling of the mystery of the Church as it has been given to us by the Lord and perpetuated throughout history, under the guidance of the Holy Spirit, in the faithful handing on of our tradition.

 When I was studying in preparation for my own ordination as a priest, I remember being taught that if by some strange set of circumstances every theology book in the world were to be destroyed, we would still have complete access to our faith in and through our faithful celebration of the Church's liturgy.
-Here we see the importance of the saying, lex orandi, lex credendi.
+This unlikely idea helps us understand the importance of the saying, lex orandi, lex credendi.
 What we believe, what we have received from the Lord, is celebrated first in our liturgy and then comes to expression in our theology.
 From this we learn what the Lord is asking of us, we learn about how we are meant to live our lives, we formulate and live out the lex vivendi.